prbecker3/advent_of_code_2024/README.md

 ## AI Assistance

-**All code and solutions in this repository are my own work.** Gemini, a large language model, was used to generate documentation and comments.
+**All code and solutions in this repository are my own work.** Gemini, a large language model, was used to generate initial drafts of documentation and to help refine code comments for clarity.